A Data-Driven Bayesian Nonparametric Approach for Black-Box Optimization: Experiments

+\paragraph{\textbf{Set up of the inventory problem}} We consider the same inventory example as above, but now assume the true uncertain distribution to be a mixture of log-normal distributions instead of a simple exponential distribution.
+The true distribution is a mixture of a lognormal distribution with a mean of 5000 and a standard deviation of 5000, and a lognormal distribution with a mean of 10000 and a standard deviation of 5000, with a proportion of 0.5 and 0.5.
+For this experiment, we compare four approaches, DaBNO-K, hist, and two parametric methods which assume the uncertain distribution follows an exponential or a lognormal distribution, denoted as parametric-exponential and parametric-lognormal.
+The four approaches begin with the same twenty initial design points for each replication, and subsequently select forty points.
+For each design point, the observations are taken as the average of ten evaluations.
+The total budget is 600 ($(20+40) \times 10$).
+The estimated true optimal solution $\BFx^* $ is $[22195, 26398]$ and the estimated optimal value $f(\BFx^*, P^c)$ is 320.8.

-The simulation output of the system is the steady-state number of patients denied a bed per day.
+\paragraph{\textbf{Set up of the critical care facility problem}} In this subsection, we use a critical care facility allocation problem \citep{ng2006reducing, xie2014bayesian} to further illustrate the performance of the proposed algorithm.
+The output of the system is the steady-state number of patients denied a bed per day.
 Patients arriving at the facility will be allocated, depending on their health condition, to either the intensive care unit (ICU) or the coronary care unit (CCU), and then exit the facility or go to the intermediate ICU (IICU) or the intermediate CCU (ICCU).
 The IICU and the ICCU share the beds in the Intermediate Care (IC).
 Arriving patients who cannot get a bed in ICU or CCU will be denied entry.
 If one patient is supposed to move to the IC but there is no bed available in the IC, he/she will stay put (in ICU/CCU) and queue for a bed in the IC.
 When a bed in the IC becomes available, the first patient in the queue will be transferred.
 Figure \ref{fig:ccf} depicts the system.